google-research/google-research/ravens/README.md

 (i) **manipulating-rope**: rearrange a deformable rope such that it connects the two endpoints of a 3-sided square.<br>
 (j) **sweeping-piles**: push piles of small objects into a target goal zone marked on the tabletop.<br>

 Some tasks require generalizing to unseen objects (d,g,h), or multi-step sequencing with closed-loop feedback (c,e,f,h,i,j).

-**Team:** this repository is developed and maintained by [Andy Zeng](https://andyzeng.github.io/), [Pete Florence](http://www.peteflorence.com/), [Daniel Seita](https://people.eecs.berkeley.edu/~seita/), [Jonathan Tompson](https://jonathantompson.github.io/), and (your name here)...
+**Team:** this repository is developed and maintained by [Andy Zeng](https://andyzeng.github.io/), [Pete Florence](http://www.peteflorence.com/), [Daniel Seita](https://people.eecs.berkeley.edu/~seita/), [Jonathan Tompson](https://jonathantompson.github.io/), and [Ayzaan Wahid](https://www.linkedin.com/in/ayzaan-wahid-21676148/).
 This is the reference repository for the paper:

 ### Transporter Networks: Rearranging the Visual World for Robotic Manipulation
 [Project Website](https://transporternets.github.io/)&nbsp;&nbsp;•&nbsp;&nbsp;[PDF](https://arxiv.org/pdf/2010.14406.pdf)&nbsp;&nbsp;•&nbsp;&nbsp;Conference on Robot Learning (CoRL) 2020